Oil skimmer: Disc

 Disc skimmers are oleophilic skimmers that use a disc constructed from PVC, steel or aluminum and can be either smooth or grooved.
-They are capable of recovering high volumes of oil with very little water.
+They are capable of recovering high volumes of oil with little water.
 They can be equipped with either a single or multiple discs.
 The discs can be driven by hydraulic, electric, diesel or air motors.
-DISCOIL technology patented by OCS in the year 1970, is able to recover all the hydrocarbons on the surface of water: 98% of oil with the only 2% of water.
+DISCOIL technology patented by OCS in the year 1970, is able to recover most of the hydrocarbons on the surface of water: 98% of oil with the only 2% water.
 It is hydraulic type and able to operate also in classified areas, as ATEX Zone 0, 1 and 2.

 Non-oleophilic

 Non-oleophilic skimmers are distinguished by the component used to collect the oil.
-A metal disc, belt or drum is used in applications where an oleophilic material is inappropriate, such as in a hot alkaline aqueous parts washer.
+A metal disc, belt or drum is used in applications where an polymeric material is inappropriate, such as in a hot alkaline aqueous parts washer.
 The skimmer is generally turned off whenever there is no oil to skim thus minimizing the amount of water collected.
 Metal skimming elements are nearly as efficient as oleophilic skimmers when oil is present.